taarifa/TaarifaAPI/README.rst

 ------------

 Taarifa_ is an open source platform for the crowd sourced reporting and triaging of infrastructure related issues.
 Think of it as a bug tracker for the real world which helps to engage citizens with their local government.

-Taarifa was founded at the 2010 WaterHackathon, Winner of the 2013 Sanitation Hackathon, finalist at the 2014 Barcelona World Mobile Congress, and has been deployed in Uganda, Ghana, and Tanzania.
+Taarifa was founded at the 2011 London WaterHackathon, Winner of the 2013 Sanitation Hackathon, finalist at the 2014 Barcelona World Mobile Congress, and has been deployed in Uganda, Ghana, and Tanzania.

 The API
 -------

 The API forms the core of the Taarifa platform.
-It provides a RESTful API (built on Flask_ and Eve_) that clients can interact with to create and triage 'bugreports' relating to public infrastructure (e.g., the public toilet is broken).
+It provides a RESTful API (built on Flask_ and Eve_) that clients can interact with to create and triage "bug reports" relating to public infrastructure (e.g., the public toilet is broken).

-To understand the API it is important to clarify some terminology
+To understand the API it is important to clarify some terminology:

-- **service**: a service provided by some authority (e.g., electricity, water, road cleaning, ..)
+- **service**: a service provided by some authority (e.g. electricity, water, road cleaning, ...)
-- **facility**: category of physical infrastructure (e.g., power lines, water pipes, road network, ..)
+- **facility**: category of physical infrastructure (e.g. power lines, water pipes, road network, ...)
-- **resource**: particular addressable piece of infrastructure (e.g., Church Street, the waterpoint at (23.44,-5.87)
+- **resource**: particular addressable piece of infrastructure (e.g.
+  Church Street, the waterpoint at (23.44,-5.87))
 - **request**: a ticket/issue/report made by a citizen about a particular resource, service, or both